karenying/blog.karenying.com/content/posts/2020-11-22--vscode-girl.md

 ![meme](https://img.devrant.com/devrant/rant/r_957017_r4A2p.jpg)

 You need to become "the guy she tells me not to worry about".
+Luckily for you.
+I wrote a [post](https://blog.karenying.com/posts/github-commit-bot) on how to stack your contributions graph.

 ### Repos